fuatakgun/eufy_security/README.md

 Raise your issues in Github.

 ## RTSP Simple Server Add On
+These steps is specific for this topic: https://github.com/fuatakgun/eufy_security/discussions/31 Please do not follow this if you do not want to participate in beta testing.

 1- Please follow similar steps like `Customer Add-On`, but this time, use this as reposiroty URL.
 ```
 https://github.com/fuatakgun/rtsp_simple_server